After-Hours Emergency Procedures

 - if an order is made, the guardian will provide you with a copy

-- the guardian will then consider the circumstances and make urgent decision/s
+- the guardian will then consider and make any urgent decisions required.

 Emergency administration orders will not need to be made out-of-hours: The Public Trustee is unable to take any urgent action outside normal business hours as financial institutions are not available.